Look up free King County public records on anyone right away using the tools provided in this resource.

 (206)-837-0719, +1(800)325-616, ext.
 6-4768

-Birth and death records can be obtained from the Washington State Department of Health—the department maintains birth and death records that occurred after 1907 to present and also issues certificates of stillbirths.1, 19 They may be ordered via mail or online and/or over the phone.
+Birth and death records can be obtained from the Washington State Department of Health—the department maintains birth and death records that occurred after 1907 to the present and also issues certificates of stillbirths.1, 19 They may be ordered via mail or online and/or over the phone.
 Online requests were discussed previously.

 For mail requests, download, print and sign either the birth/death informational copies application, birth certificate application, birth resulting in stillbirth certificate application, death certificate application and the fetal death certificate application for the desired copy.
-Certified and non-certified information copies can be requested.
-To obtain certified copies, photocopy of valid government issued ID, proof documentation and this required information will be neededInformation copies will only need the required information from the previous link.

 DOH